TL;DR

 For example, VPN access takes too long to provision.
 Or onboarding misses timelines because system access remains pending.
 Sometimes, facilities tickets do not reach the right team.
 Even HR cases disappear into mail threads.

 The problem is, employees have no single portal to raise or track requests, and managers receive no visibility into SLAs or escalations.
+A ticket management system addresses these issues by providing a centralized platform where all incidents and requests are logged, tracked, and managed effectively, ensuring nothing gets lost or overlooked.

 These gaps stall project kickoffs, block compliance reviews, and reduce confidence in internal systems.
 Even with capable teams, poor service desk infrastructure makes enterprise functions feel unresponsive.